smartkek/dai-insured/README.md

 * Integrate the insurance mechanics in the MakerDAO itself.
 This would allow the Saver to operate in a single step without requiring additional capital, bypassing the collaterization ratio requirements.

-* One could integrate this logic into other lenging protocols, including [Compound](https://app.compound.finance/) and [Multi-Collateral Dai](https://makerdao.com/da/whitepaper/).
+* One could integrate this logic into other lending protocols, including [Compound](https://app.compound.finance/) and [Multi-Collateral Dai](https://makerdao.com/da/whitepaper/).

-* Implement ready to use bots that automaticaly discover insured CDPs, monitor them, and protect those close to liquidation.
+* Implement ready to use bots that automatically discover insured CDPs, monitor them, and protect those close to liquidation.

 * DAI Insured is a simple enough protocol to be formally verified (Maker DAO contracts are formally verified).
 This would allow DAI Insured to adhere to the security standards of the DAI ecosystem.